-For more than ten years, CPNP has helped communities to promote public health and provide support to improve the health and well being of pregnant women, new mothers and babies facing challenging life circumstances.
+The Canada Prenatal Nutrition Program (CPNP) is a community-based program that provides support to improve the health and well-being of pregnant women, new mothers and babies facing challenging life circumstances.

-There are currently 330 CPNP sites serving close to 50,000 women in over 2,000 communities across Canada each year.
-In addition, a separate stream of the program administered through Health Canada serves Inuit and First Nation women living on-reserve.
+The Public Health Agency of Canada currently funds 276 CPNP projects serving over 51,000 pregnant women and parents/caregivers in over 2,000 communities across Canada each year.
+In addition, a separate stream of the program administered through Health Canada serves Inuit and First Nations women living on-reserve.